pierre-rouleau/usrhome/readme.rst

 Command to Display and Manipulate Environment Variables
 -------------------------------------------------------

-The following commands help manage and read the content of environment variables.
+The following commands help manage and read the content of environment variables used int he current shell.
+Any modification to an environment variable become available to the current shell and any sub-shells.
+It does not persists once the shell exits.

 ================================== ================================================================
 USRHOME Command Name               Description
 ================================== ================================================================
+``add-to-path DIRPATH``            Add DIRPATH to the front of the current shell PATH.

+``add-to-path --end DIRPATH``      Add DIRPATH to the end of the current shell PATH.

 ``clrenv VARNAME``                 Clear (remove) the environment variable specified by name from
                                    the environment of the *current* shell.